Router<T> class

 If the identity of the Router widget's delegates change while an asynchronous operation is in progress, to keep matters simple, all active asynchronous operations will have their results discarded.
 It is generally considered unusual for these delegates to change during the lifetime of the Router.

-If the Router itself is disposed while an an asynchronous operation is in progress, all active asynchronous operations will have their results discarded also.
+If the Router itself is disposed while an asynchronous operation is in progress, all active asynchronous operations will have their results discarded also.

 No explicit signals are provided to the routeInformationParser or routerDelegate to indicate when any of the above happens, so it is strongly recommended that RouteInformationParser and RouterDelegate implementations not perform extensive computation.